mohammadzaid07/roboSpeaker/README.md

 # roboSpeaker
-A simple project which speak the text we enter
+A simple project which speaks the text we enter
+Just enter the text and it will speak for you